View from Glastenbury Mountain tower

 Vermont mud

-From the top we had only four miles to go to reach Kid Gore Shelter.
-The hike down from the summit was slowed, though, by some of Vermont’s famous mud.
+From the top of the mountain, we had only four more miles to reach Kid Gore Shelter.
+The hike from the summit was slowed, though, by some of Vermont’s famous mud.

 Rain began again at 10:15 p.m.
 I’m going to take a wild guess and say there will be mud on the trail again tomorrow.